bathtube

 Step 1: Inspect the Drainage System

 Check the drain for damage and replace any broken or missing components.
-Consult the manufacturer’s documentation and take measurements to ensure that the drain is installed in the proper spot.
+If you notice any issues, it’s important to enlist the services of a qualified Plumber to replace the damaged or missing components.
+Also, before proceeding with the replacement, refer to the manufacturer’s documentation for specific guidelines and recommendations.
+Taking accurate measurements is crucial to ensure that the new drain is installed correctly in its designated location.

 Step 2: Dry fit your tubes